hsk/trans/typeclass/parametric_typeclasses.md

 ## Context-Preserving Unification

 Type reconstruction usually relies on unification to compute most general types.
-One consequence of rule (8-elim) is that the well-known syntactic unification algorithm of Robinson [Rob65] cannot be used since not every substitution of vari- ables to types satisfies the given instance constraints.
+One consequence of rule (∀-elim) is that the well-known syntactic unification algorithm of Robinson [Rob65] cannot be used since not every substitution of vari- ables to types satisfies the given instance constraints.
 Nip-